LeonBaram/yeeval/README.md

 ## Helper File

 As an alternative to the prelude block, you can also put various utility/helper functions in a helper file called `helper.py`, which must be in the same directory as the target yaml file.
 The same rules apply as for the prelude -- any code defined here will not be able to "see" the yaml structure, meaning you can't access the yaml structure using dot notation or indexes.
 The file must be called `helper.py`.
+Any code defined in this file will be automatically imported and made available in the yaml file's prelude and all inline definitions.

 # TODO
 - improve error handling